-Lee~\cite{Lee-07} proved that each semigroup of order three or less generates a non-finitely universal variety, while several semigroups of order four generate finitely universal varieties.
-The following problem seems to be very interesting.
+The smallest possible order of a semigroup that generates a finitely universal variety is four, and up to isomorphism and anti-isomorphism, there are precisely four examples~\cite{Lee-07}.
+But similar information for finitely universal monoid varieties is presently unknown.

-\begin{problem} Find the least order of a monoid that generates a finitely universal variety. \end{problem}
+\begin{problem} Find the smallest possible order of a monoid that generates a finitely universal monoid variety. \end{problem}

-Up to isomorphism and anti-isomorphism, every monoid of order five or less, with one possible exception, generates a variety with finitely many subvarieties~\cite{Lee-Zhang-14}; the possible exception is the monoid $P_2^1$, where
+Up to isomorphism and anti-isomorphism, every monoid of order five or less, with one exception, generates a monoid variety with finitely many subvarieties~\cite{Lee-Zhang-14} and so is not finitely universal; the exception is the monoid $P_2^1$, where

-This monoid appeared and is denoted by $P_2^1$ in a number of articles (see~\cite{Jackson-Lee-18,Lee-Li-11}, for instance); we retain this notation for reader convenience.
-Clearly, varieties with finitely many subvarieties are not finitely universal.
-The variety $\var P_2^1$ is not finitely universal too (Zhang, private communication).
-We see that the answer to Problem~\ref{min order fin univ} is at least six.